Introduction to Mobile Money

 Mobile Money is one of the most popular payment methods in Africa, allowing customers to pay using their mobile phone accounts.
-Notch Pay supports various Mobile Money providers across multiple African countries.
+With over 500 million registered accounts across the continent, Mobile Money has revolutionized financial inclusion and digital payments in regions with limited banking infrastructure.

 How Mobile Money Payments Work